tic-tac-token/ttt-book/src/chapters/3/requiring-a-specific-caller.md

     }
 ```

 Let's start with a test, then update the implementation.
-We'll define an `OWNER` address as a constant in our test contract, pass it as an argument to our game during setup, and
+We'll define an `OWNER` address as a constant in our test contract, pass it as an argument to our game during setup, and refer to it in our test.

 ```solidity
     address internal constant OWNER = address(1);